Arnethegreat/yoshisisland-practice-hack/README.md

 ### Room Reset
 Hold R while loading to reset to your last entrance.
 Your eggs and item memory is saved.

-### Warp to Boss Room
-Press A+X on controller 2 to warp to that levels Boss Room.

 ### Music Toggle
 Press Select on controller 2 to enable/disable.
 > [!NOTE]